Kasinatha Baskaran

 K. Baskaran or Baskaran Kasinathan (born 28 June 1968) is a professional Indian Kabaddi sportsman who has represented Indian National Men's Kabaddi team in International games and is mentoring as a Kabaddi Coach.
 He has won national as well as international medals.
 He has been a professional coach for International teams and Kabaddi League franchises.
-He serves as a coach for the Indian National Men's Kabaddi team and the coach for the Pro Kabaddi franchise Tamil Thalaivas.
+He serves as a coach for the Indian National Men's Kabaddi team and the coach for the Pro Kabaddi franchise Bengal Warriors.

 He is an active sports enthusiast and apart from being a coach he also concentrates on identifying and training young athletes.

 Personal life

-K. Baskaran is the fourth child of Kasinathan-Krishnammal couple born at Sooliyakottai, Tanjore in the Indian state of Tamil Nadu.
+K. Baskaran is the fourth child of Kasinathan Sittachiyar-Krishnammal couple born at Sooliyakottai, Tanjore in the Indian state of Tamil Nadu.
 He studied at Government School of Sooliyakottai, Ammapettai Saliyamangalam.
 He graduated from Madurai Kamarajar University.
 He earned a degree as Specialist Coach from National Institute of Sports, Bangalore.

 He started playing Kabaddi at age 12.
 He rose to fame when he represented the National Team and gained media attention since his association with the Indian Pro Kabaddi League as a coach and as a coach in the 2016 Kabaddi World Cup.

 K. Baskran is married to B. Prabha and he has three children: son B. Soorya, a discus athlete and two daughters B. Neetaa and B. Neerajaa both of whom play basketball.

 Achievements

 Player

 Baskaran was coached by Mr. Swaminathan and Mr. Shanmugasundaram during his school days.
 He was inspired to play Kabaddi by Raja Rajendran, a Tamil Nadu Kabaddi player and an employee of TNEB.
-He had participated in the Republic Day Sports Meet and placed 2nd in 1984-85 and 1st in 1985-86.
+He had participated in the Republic Day Sports Meet and placed 2nd in 1984–85 and 1st in 1985–86.
 In 1987 he was given an appointment in Sports Quota in Pandian Roadways Corporation, Madurai.
-From 1989-92, he played for ICF Chennai and during 1992-98 he was an Inspector Central Excise Madurai.
-From 2003-05 he played for Air India on a contract basis.
+From 1989 to 1992, he played for ICF Chennai and during 1992–98 he was an Inspector Central Excise Madurai.
+From 2003 to 2005 he played for Air India on a contract basis.

 Coach

 In 2004, Baskaran obtained a degree from the National Institute of Sports as a Specialist Coach.
 He was appointed as the Indian Coach for Junior Probables in Kabaddi in 2009.
 He rose to International attention during this period and was appointed as the Coach for Thailand National Kabaddi Team.
 In 2010 he coached the Malaysian National Kabaddi Team and was mainly associated with the preparation and selection process for the 2010 Asian Games.
-In 2014 he mentored the Indian Men’s Kabaddi team for the Beach Asian Games 2014 held in Thailand.
+In 2014 he mentored the Indian Men's Kabaddi team for the Beach Asian Games 2014 held in Thailand.
 The team secured the bronze medal in the event.